Everything you need to know about acne vulgaris

 • More than 50 inflammatory lesions

-If you see a doctor or dermatologist for help with your acne, the severity of your acne will be taken into account when deciding on the best possible treatment for it.
+If you see a healthcare provider for help, your acne severity will be taken into account when deciding on the best possible treatment for it.

 How do pimples form?

 Sebum carries out any impurities or foreign matter and expels it through the pore, at the top of the hair follicle [4].
-This process occurs over and over again on our bodies every day, and it usually happens without any problems—but sometimes the follicle gets clogged.
+This process occurs over and over again in our bodies every day, and it usually happens without any problems — but sometimes the follicle gets clogged.

 The sebaceous gland continues producing sebum, which builds up inside the follicle and creates a breeding ground for a skin bacteria called propionibacterium acnes [5].

-As this bacteria multiplies, the body’s immune system is triggered and the skin around the area becomes inflamed as the body tries to heal the new pimple6.
+As this bacteria multiplies, the body’s immune system is triggered and the skin around the area becomes inflamed as the body tries to heal the new pimple.

 White blood cells can sometimes be used by the body to help heal the pimple, and these are later expelled as pus [7].